 The review process is an important aspect of the publication process of an article.
 It helps an editor in making a decision on an article and also enables the author to improve the manuscript.

 The academic journal operates a blind peer review system.

 Reviewers are requested by JBS to declare their conflicts of interest and recuse themselves from the peer-review process if a conflict exists.
 Conflict of interest occurs when an individual’s competing private interests potentially enables the individual to deviate from his or her professional execution of responsibilities to scientific and publishing activities.

-JBS believes that research papers are confidential materials given to a reviewer in trust for the purpose of close assessment and as such reviewers ought to ensure that the review processes is kept confidential during and after the review process.
+JBS believes that research papers are confidential materials given to a reviewer in trust for the purpose of close assessment and as such reviewers ought to ensure that the review processes are kept confidential during and after the review process.

-JBS treats plagiarism as an unethical and unacceptable practice and therefore all submission made to the journal will be checked for trace of plagiarism. ‘
+JBS treats plagiarism as an unethical and unacceptable practice and therefore all submission made to the journal will be checked for a trace of plagiarism. ‘

 Transparency and Fairness

 JBS encourages all its reviewers to be honest and objective.
 In this regard, when reviewing manuscripts, reviewers should not be influenced by the origin of the manuscript; religious, political or cultural viewpoint of the author; gender, race, ethnicity or citizenry of the author, e.t.c.

 JBS encourages the reviewers to focus on the following when reviewing manuscripts: